GiuseppeRotondo03/JumpJump_Project.github.io-/README.md

 ![JumpJumpBanner](JumpJumpBanner2.png)
 ##### This render does not represent the final product.
-[This is the current state of gameplay]

 <hr>
 # #Summary
-This project has finally tested my ability of be able to work hours in a row, publish something finished, and respond to feedback from beta testers.
+The game is about a parkour game with truly unique gameplay mechanics.
+Watch a short video of the actual gameplay here: [Video]

 ## #Project goals